Bila M. Kapita: Project SIDA

 From 1984 to 1991 Kapita collaborated with Project SIDA at Mama Yemo, producing between 20 and 30 research articles on the transmission, history, and future of HIV/AIDS in Africa.
 Work was conducted in Kapita's hospital early on in the program to increase chances of approval from government authorities.

 Many of Kapita's articles focused on the rate of heterosexual transmission that was largely ignored by the United States in the early 1980s.

-Dr. Kapita was present at the first International AIDS Conference in Atlanta, Georgia in 1985.
+Kapita was present at the first International AIDS Conference in Atlanta, Georgia in 1985.
 Also in attendance were Project SIDA collaborators Peter Piot and Nzila Nzilambi—as well as thousands of other scientists.
-During the second International AIDS Conference in Paris, France, Dr. Kapita informed the community of his retrospective discovery of increased cases of Kaposi's sarcoma and cytomegalovirus, indicators that HIV/AIDS likely existed in Kinshasa as far back as 1975.
+During the second International AIDS Conference in Paris, France, Kapita informed the community of his retrospective discovery of increased cases of Kaposi's sarcoma and cytomegalovirus, indicators that HIV/AIDS likely existed in Kinshasa as far back as 1975.
 Prior to public knowledge of HIV prevalence in Zaire at the time, Kapita faced the threat of becoming a political prisoner under Mobutu Sese Seko’s regime for acknowledging the issue on a global stage without permission from the government.

-In 1990, with the rumblings of civil war beginning in Zaire, Dr. Kapita worked with Peter Piot in arranging an international AIDS conference in Kinshasa.
+In 1990, as the civil war was beginning in Zaire, Kapita worked with Peter Piot in arranging an international AIDS conference in Kinshasa.
 The proceeds of the conference were returned to the region through donations to Mama Yemo Hospital and the establishment of a health clinic in Kapita's village.

 Career Following Project SIDA

 Kapita's work continued for a few years following the 1991 demise of Project SIDA.
-A notable collaboration featuring Dr. Kapita in 1992 was the World Health Organization publication: AIDS in Africa: A Manual for Physicians.
+A notable collaboration featuring Kapita in 1992 was the World Health Organization publication: AIDS in Africa: A Manual for Physicians.

-Following the end of Project SIDA due to civil war in Zaire, Dr. Kapita continued to appear on international research articles, the last being published in 1993.
+Following the end of Project SIDA due to civil war in Zaire, Kapita continued to appear on international research articles, the last being published in 1993.
 Kapita continued to work at Mama Yemo, until at least 1997, treating patients with HIV/AIDS.

 A hallmark of Project SIDA was the training of Congolese researchers, resulting in many well-trained doctors such as Kapita existing in Kinshasa.
-American and European collaborators established traditional research procedure in Kinshasa, establishing an institutional review board led by Dr. Kapita.
+American and European collaborators established traditional research procedure in Kinshasa, establishing an institutional review board led by Kapita.

 Kapita and the other Zairian collaborators of Project SIDA wished to return to research, but opportunities following the civil war were limited.
-Currently, Dr. Kapita practices cardiology at the Centre Medical De Kinshasa in Gombe, Kinshasa.
+Currently, Kapita practices cardiology at the Centre Medical De Kinshasa in Gombe, Kinshasa.